PeimingCHEN/Team-Face/README.md

 # Team Face

 ## Introduction
 TeamFace, an android app, applied the face recognition deep learning algorithm to recognize the entered face and authenticate the user’s identity of the organization.
-Our app can be widely used in various personnel management application scenarios.
+Our app can be widely used in various personnel management application scenarios.<br>
 Administrator system & Android APK installation package: click [here](http://39.103.167.15:2022)

 ## Functions